LIT-Protocol/docs/docs/ToolsAndExamples/SDKExamples/OnchainMetadata/decrypt.md

 ## Where to store encryptedString & encryptedSymmetricKey?

-We're gonna store these as an on-chain NFT metadata.
-Let's see next how.
+We're going to store these as on-chain NFT metadata.
+Let's see how next.